MAKING AN OFFER

 Proof of Funds (POF)

 Proof of funds are required for all offers, just the amount varies.
-For those purchasing with a loan, the amount must meet or exceed the down payment amount.
-For cash purchases, the amount on the POF must meet or exceed the purchase price.
+For those purchasing with a loan, the amount must meet or exceed the down payment amount plus about 2%.
+For cash purchases, the amount on the POF must meet or exceed the purchase price plus about 2%.